 “The conversion funnel is not linear and is highly driven by the customer.”

-• Coming up with the value proposition and deriving benefits from that will help you create laser-focused copy that site visitors will eat up.
+- Coming up with the value proposition and deriving benefits from it will help you create laser-focused copy that site visitors will devour.

-• Put yourself in your customer’s shoes.
-Someone who is writing copy with nobody in mind should find another line of work.
+- Put yourself in your customer’s shoes.
+Someone writing copy with nobody in mind should find another line of work.
 In order to create great, persuasive copy, you need to know who you are writing for, what they want, and how they think.

-• Lose the technical jargon and write copy that is meaningful to the reader.
-You aren’t just writing information; you are writing in order to convince someone that this is the product or service for them.
+- Lose the technical jargon and write copy that is meaningful to the reader.
+You aren’t just writing information; you are writing to convince someone that this is the product or service for them.
 Shirley Polykoff states;

 “Copy is a direct conversation with the consumer.”

-• Think about email marketing.
+- Think about email marketing.
 What’s the hook that reels readers in?
-It’s that subject line of course.
-And to get someone to read the next line, you’d better make sure that first line, the headline, is something big.
+It’s that subject line, of course.
+And to get someone to read the next line, you’d better make sure that the first line, the headline, is something big.
 David Ogilvy states;

 “On the average, five times as many people read the headlines as reading the body copy.”